Summary

 Just like us, animals can get sick or have accidents, and when they do, care must be immediate.

-Thanks to the generosity of our zoo community, the animal health team had everything they needed to respond quickly and compassionately during these emergencies.
+Thanks to the generosity of members of our zoo community like you, the animal health team had everything they needed to respond quickly and compassionately during these emergencies.
 From recruiting outside specialists, to providing anesthesia and blood panels during the procedures, and providing both patients with pain relief or antibiotics needed during recovery, your support enabled this world-class care.

 When emergencies happen, your gift makes a difference.
-Please make a gift today to ensure animals like Bowie or Dave can receive the urgent, life-saving care they need, now and in the future.
+Please make a gift today to ensure animals like Bowie or Dave can receive the urgent, life-saving care they need, now and into the future.

 Supporting Daily Needs